seanox/aspect-js/manual/en/test.md

             total execution time of the test task in milliseconds, is set with the end of the test task
         error:
-            optional, if an unexpected error (also asser error) has occurred, which terminated the test task
+            optional, if an unexpected error (also assertion error) has occurred, which terminated the test task
     },
     queue: {